How to get a $5,000 personal loan

 Alternatives to $5,000 personal loans

 - Credit cards: While this option becomes riskier as spending increases, credit cards can be a sound choice if you are looking for payment flexibility.
-But to keep your credit score in check, ensure you aren’t over-extending your credit utilization ratio and work to pay it in full each month.
+To keep your credit score in check, ensure you aren’t over-extending your credit utilization ratio and work to pay it in full each month.

-- Peer-to-peer lending: With this option you will apply directly to a group of investors instead of a financial institution.
+- Peer-to-peer lending: With a peer-to-peer loan, sometimes called a P2P loan, you will apply directly to a group of investors instead of a financial institution.
 You will have increased approval odds than with a traditional lender.

 How to determine if you need a $5,000 loan